quicwg/ops-drafts/draft-ietf-quic-manageability.md

 For TCP, MSS clamping (Section 3.2 of {{?RFC4459}}) is often used to change the sender's maximum TCP segment size, but QUIC requires a different approach.
-Section 14 of {{QUIC-TRANSPORT}} advises senders to probe larger sizes using Datagram Packetization Layer PMTU Discovery ({{?DPLPMTUD=RFC8899}}) or Path Maximum Transmission Unit Discovery (PMTUD: {{?RFC1191}} and {{?RFC8201}}).
+{{Section 14 of QUIC-TRANSPORT}} advises senders to probe larger sizes using Datagram Packetization Layer PMTU Discovery ({{?DPLPMTUD=RFC8899}}) or Path Maximum Transmission Unit Discovery (PMTUD: {{?RFC1191}} and {{?RFC8201}}).
 This mechanism will encourage senders to approach the maximum size, driving